 Nonetheless, when you have a data structure which will have many thousands of instances created of it, or of which it would be impractical to create an object pool, a struct can often be a big benefit in terms of GC performance and minimizing automatic GC collections.

 Regardless of the platform, most managed objects, excluding arrays and generic collections, tend to be small, so reusing (rather than recreating) objects can be a useful trick.
 Doing so prevents the GC's internal allocation counter from increasing, which helps prevent an automatic GC collection from running.
 Write objects you are likely to use many times so that each overload of its constructor has an equivalent public method that you can call to reinitialize that object.
-Then use a generic collection type such as a List
+Then use a generic collection type such as a List to pool object instances.

 Bear in mind that object pools can be very expensive if you are unable to eliminate GC collections during time critical code.